 If your bank isn’t convenient location-wise to you, and you often find yourself in need of a brick-and-mortar location, then you might think about making the switch to a bank more common in your area.
-If brick and mortar doesn’t matter much to you, it might be time to consider an online-only cash management account, which often offer ATM reimbursement across the country.
+If brick and mortar doesn’t matter much to you, it might be time to consider an online-only checking and savings account, which often offer ATM reimbursement across the country.

 Safety and Security

 If you’re concerned about the safety of your funds at your current bank, then it might be time to switch.
 Check to see if your current bank is FDIC-insured.
 This insurance would mean your cash is still covered, even if the bank goes under.

 You Want “In” on Incentives

 If you’ve been with your bank for a while, you probably haven’t thought about incentives or sign-on bonus offers.
 While a one-time offer shouldn’t be the primary reason your switch bank accounts, taking advantage of an additional benefit might just be the cherry on top of your sundae.